 Test the concept on a small scale

-Before you make the full investment, you can test with a mobile coffee cart or temporary setup.
-This way you'll see if there's real demand for coffee and takeaway.
+Before making full investment, test with a mobile coffee cart or temporary setup.
+You'll discover whether real demand exists for coffee and takeaway options.

-- Pop-up setup: Use your existing bar for coffee
+- Pop-up setup: Use existing bar for coffee service

 - Takeaway menu: Start with 3-5 dishes

-- Measure for 4 weeks: Number of sales per day and time of day
+- Measure for 4 weeks: Daily sales numbers and peak times

-If you sell an average of 60+ coffees per day during the test period, a permanent coffee corner is probably profitable.
+If you average 60+ coffee sales daily during testing, a permanent coffee corner will likely prove profitable.

 How do you decide step by step?